-On Project Pouono two videos are featured.
-One features collaboration being written into a National Mental Health Policy.
-You can access more information about that here.
-The second is feedback from Hufanga Dr Okusi Mahina relating to the translation and use of the term tevolo.
+Two videos are featured.
+One presents collaboration being written into a National Mental Health Policy.
+In my last week in Tonga in 2018 I was invited to speak at a workshop finalising the National Mental Health plan.
+The second is feedback from Hufanga Dr ‘Okusitino Mahina and Kolokesa Uafā Māhina-Tuai relating to the translation and use of the term tevolo.
 The presence and use of the camera in both events has a history, and this page seeks to present the longer history of my use of the video camera in Tonga.

 The process of making the film spans twenty years.
 When I first took a video camera to Tonga in 1998 I had no intention of making a documentary.
 This section attempts to give some history to the process and feedback involved in making the documentary, in a way that does justice to the making explicit of assumptions and the learning that emerged for filming at the service of community.
 The finished product reflects many encounters and influences not all of which can be acknowledged in the credits of the documentary.

 The shoreline can also be metaphorical for what emerges out of the process of collaboration and feedback in making a film on Tonga.
 As the tide comes in and out, things formerly invisible become visible.
 The shoreline can also be seen as the place where the fathomless depths of the ocean become understandable.
 If the depths of the ocean metaphorically captures the idea of complexity, then somehow the shore is where the negotiated space is easiest to locate.
 On the shore unexpected things may happen, may then shift the direction and focus of a film.
-In the spirit of decolonising the process of filmmaking and the film, I feel telling the story of how it came to pass, is the best first step.
+In the spirit of decolonising the process of filmmaking and the final film, I feel telling the story of how it came to pass, is the best first step.

-The Film about Filomena
+- The Film about Filomena

-Tinitini and Fundraising
+- Tinitini and Fundraising

-Embarrassing translation mistakes and cultural faux pas.
+- Embarrassing translation mistakes and cultural faux pas.

-The University Impact Agenda and REF Oriented Funding
+- The University Impact Agenda and REF Oriented Funding

-New Zealand feedback screenings
+- New Zealand feedback screenings

-Feedback screenings in Tonga.
+- Feedback screenings in Tonga